torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 and the sleep deprivation, I tend to feel not great by the end of a hackathon.
 Vitamins help with that.
 Maybe pack some fruit too.

+# Other Frequently Asked Questions

+*Do I need a team?*

+Nope!
+I've gone to plenty of hackathons by myself.
+Just be open to talking to random people and you'll have a good time.
+I've done a few hackathons where I met the team at the event and proceeded to do quite well.
+In general you shouldn't restrict events/activities because you don't know anybody there.
+Just go and meet new people!

+*Help!
+I don't know how to program/I only know Python/Java/Racket*

+That's fine!
+Hackathons should be about learning.
+You can spend the event learning just what you need to get started.
+Don't compare yourself to other people with different experience levels and expectations.
+Plus as mentioned before, you don't need to know how to code to be a helpful team member.
+Gather product data, design marketing material or even provide manual data (many a successful project has been built upon manual data entry).

+*This project isn't a good hackathon project but I still want to build it...*

+Go for it!
+I mean, don't expect to win or anything, but you might as well work on a project that you actually want to make.
+You'd be surprised what judges like too.
+I've won with projects that I never expected judges to like.
+Besides, if you want to continue, you can work on the project after the hackathon.
+Which is far better than any half built project that's immediately tossed once the event's over.

 # How Do I Win?